appirio-tech/lc1-discussion-service/README.md

         pgURL:
 ```

-For database connection you can either use the pg object or the pgURL.
+For the database connection you can either use the pg object or the pgURL.
 The pgURL is looked for first and will override the pg.

 ## Models